The Tabernacle 2

 51 And Moses gave the money of them that were redeemed unto Aaron and to his sons, according to the word of the LORD, as the LORD commanded Moses.

-In such a context it is not hard to understand why I have redeemedlabeled silver as a symbol of our purchased redemption.
+In such a context it is not hard to understand why I have labeled silver as a symbol of our purchased redemption.
 There was no exception to this price.
 This was the only price.
 Nothing different was accepted.
 Nothing beyond this was needed.

 In summary, as you step into the Tabernacle courtyard you come through the gate, which represents the salvation that is only available in Christ.
 You are then enveloped in the beautifully white linen of righteousness, Christ’s righteousness not your own.
 This righteousness was based on or supported by the silver sockets of your redemption through Christ’s death, a death that atoned for your sin.
 Now if that is not a pretty picture of Jesus Christ and what He does for the transgressor I do not know what is.